ryanburnette/jQuery-helpers/README.md

 # jQuery-helpers

+I've started to notice lately that I'm writing or searching out certain jQuery methods on Stack Overflow over and over again.
+I'm going to try to compile a bundle of useful patterns that I use a lot with jQuery here so I can grab them as a Bower package when I need them.

 ## Conventional Arguments

 `$el` means you're passing one element.
 Usually `$el.eq(0)` will be called to make sure we're working with just one.